Sabayon/wiki-next/docs/articles/SSH_Single_Signon.md

 <pre class="clear"># equo install pam_ssh </pre>

 ## Create Key Pair
 Now we need to create the key pair to authenticate yourself across the network.
-To do so, run this as your '''regular user'''.
+To do so, run this as your **regular user**.
-'''WARNING: This should NOT be done as root, and you should never, ever ssh using the root account'''
+***WARNING: This should NOT be done as root, and you should never, ever ssh using the root account***
 <pre class="clear">$ ssh-keygen -t dsa </pre>

 This will ask where to save the file, just press enter as the default is what we want.

 After that it will ask for the passphrase you want to use.
-It is important to '''set the passphrase to the exact same password as your normal logon password''' for this user.
+It is important to ***set the passphrase to the exact same password as your normal logon password*** for this user.
 This is the password for the user on the current machine, not the one for other machines, even if they differ.

 When that is done, two files should of been created `~/.ssh/id_dsa` and `~/.ssh/id_dsa.pub` .
-'''NOTE: It is very important to keep `~/.ssh/id_dsa private`, it should be only readable by your user, to make sure of this, run this command:'''
+***NOTE: It is very important to keep `~/.ssh/id_dsa private`, it should be only readable by your user, to make sure of this, run this command:***
 <pre class="clear">$ chmod 600 ~/.ssh/id_dsa </pre>

 ## Distribute Public Key